Prevent Workplace Back Injuries: Causes, Prevention, and Safety Tips

 Lifting Heavy or Bulky Loads

-Improper lifting of heavy materials produces severe spine strain, which results in herniated discs or muscle sprains.
+Improper lifting produces severe spine strain, herniated discs, or muscle sprains.

 Carrying Loads Awkwardly

-• The weight distribution should remain even, and employees should use lifting tools whenever possible.
+Prevention: Keep weight even, use lifting tools whenever possible.

 Manual Handling in Awkward Spaces